How Federal Sentencing Works in Drug Cases

 The Bureau of Prisons reports that, as of December 2014, more than 185,000 persons were serving penitentiary time for federal offenses.
-Within that population, more than 46% of prisoners are incarcerated for drug-related sentences.
+Within that population, more than 46 percent of prisoners are incarcerated for drug-related sentences.

 Methamphetamine and Cocaine in the Federal Criminal System